coderpatros/docker-nginx-waf/README.md

 But if you have an idea please create an issue first so we can discuss it.

-And it takes about 20 minutes to build the container and run tests for pull requests.
+And it takes about 20 minutes to build the container and run functional tests for pull requests.